fredhur36/capstone_hieroglyphics_barcode/README_en.md

 2. Or choose a photo from gallery
 3. Take a message input
 4. Update the database with a photo and message.
-  It is done by writing a User(possibly with the User key) - photoURL on Requests table in the database.
+  It is done by writing a photoURL and a message on Stickers/user in the database.

 ## Detect the sticker and print out the message
 1. Take a photo of the sticker
 2. Or choose a photo from gallery
+3. Write a request with User key and a photo URL on Requests table in the database.
-3. Find the sticker in the database that is the same with the photo user took.
+4. Find the sticker in the database that is the same with the photo user took.
 >  1) Python keeps checking the length of the Requests table in the database.
 >  2) When it increases, read the new request.
 >  3) Checks whether there is a sticker in the database that is the same with the photo user had taken.
 >  4) Write the result(key of the photo) on the request node.
 (Use key of the photo instead of message to make it editable)
-4. When request node is updated, iPhone gets the result from the request node.
+5. When request node is updated, iPhone gets the result from the request node.
-5. Follow the key of the photo and print out the result.
+6. Follow the key of the photo and print out the result.

 ## Show the list of stickers and edit the message